-It is well known that there are publishers who have purposely published bad books, and often times bad artwork is a red flag waving.
-A new trick since the turn of this century is to restore some Catholic elements while removing others.
+It is well known that there are publishers who have purposely published bad books, and often times bad artwork is a red flag waving to help you discern.

-A Catholic Missal uses
+A Catholic Missal uses:

 Translations of prayers in a good Catholic Missal do have some room for legitimate variety, especially if the translator comes from a different country, for example: England, France, Germany or Spain.